Taoshif1/HealthBuddyPlus/README.md

 ![HealthBuddy+ Dashboard](https://i.imgur.com/uGZgM8L.png)

-**HealthBuddy+** is a modern, all-in-one wellness application designed to combat the fragmentation of health management.
-It brings together mood tracking, nutrition planning, community fitness challenges, and personal care into a single, cohesive, and user-friendly experience.
+**HealthBuddy+** is a modern, all-in-one wellness application designed to combat the fragmentation of health management **for Bolt Hackathon 2025!**.
+It brings together mood tracking, nutrition planning, community fitness challenges and personal care into a single, cohesive and user-friendly experience  — all in a beautiful UI! 🌟

 This project was built for the **Beginner Division** of the **Hack4Health Hackathon**.